I can’t dissolve the detours and construction zones but I can lay out your options for getting to your destination.

 Until a strong mass transit model is in place, we drive (or maybe take the bus, Uber or Lyft).
 And during rush hour, we sit.
 Even our tricky little backroad hacks are getting congested.
 If you’re moving here, you’ll want to learn about getting a driver’s license and registering your vehicle.

-That’s short for Metro Transit Authority which is updating its service with a real-time app and improved routing.
-(Note: MTA is in the process of changing its name to WeGo.)
 If you’re living or lodging in the right location, the bus is a great option.
-For $1.70, you can travel around town (including Express routes) and make transfers within a two-hour period without paying extra–just ask for a transfer pass when leaving the bus.
+For $2.00, you can travel around town (including Express routes) and make transfers within a two-hour period without paying extra–just ask for a transfer pass when leaving the bus.
 No parking hassles, free people-watching.
 Clean, safe and most drivers are genuinely nice people.

 We currently have only one commuter route, the Music City Star.
 It runs from Lebanon (30 miles east of Nashville) to Riverfront Park at Lower Broadway and back with stops in Martha, Mt.
 Juliet, Donelson, Hermitage and Donelson.
 Comfortable seating and a scenic route to boot.